gyzerok/relax.js/README.md

 ## Usage

-For the first lets create a simple Dispatcher.
+First of all let's create a simple Dispatcher.
 ```javascript
 // AppDispatcher.js

 module.exports = Relax.createDispatcher();
 ```

-Then simple Store with just one action.
+Then, make a simple Store with just one action.

-**Note:** The return value for an data modification function have to be a boolean value which indicates should the Store emits change event or not.
+**Note:** The return value for the data modification function have to be a boolean value which indicates whether Store changes event or not.
 ```javascript
 // SomeStore.js